Skip to main content

 Which home improvement adds the most value in Hertfordshire?

 Loft conversions and double-storey extensions consistently deliver the highest ROI in Hertfordshire.
 A loft conversion adding a bedroom returns 15–25% ROI (adds £55,000–£95,000 on a £45,000–£75,000 build cost).
 A double-storey extension returns 15–28% ROI (adds £110,000–£175,000 on a £95,000–£145,000 build cost).
 Both work because they create a genuine market category change.
+Always check ceiling values on your street before committing.

 Does a new kitchen add value to a house?